Atoris, 20 mg 90 pcs.

 Contraindications

-Active liver disease or an increase in plasma “liver” transaminases of unknown origin of more than 3 times the upper limit of normal.
+Active liver disease or an increase in the activity of “liver” transaminases in the blood plasma of unknown origin by more than 3 times compared with the upper limit of normal.

-– Women of childbearing age not using adequate contraception.
+· Women of childbearing age who are not using adequate methods of contraception.

-– Age under 18 years (there is insufficient clinical data on the efficacy and safety of the drug in this age group), except for heterozygous familial hypercholesterolemia (use is contraindicated in children under 10 years).
+· Age under 18 years (there is insufficient clinical data on the effectiveness and safety of the drug in this age group), with the exception of heterozygous familial hypercholesterolemia (use is contraindicated in children under 10 years of age).

-The drug Atoris® is usually well tolerated, adverse reactions are usually mild and transient.
+Atoris® is usually well tolerated; adverse reactions are usually mild and transient.

 Infectious and parasitic diseases: